Thoughtscript/academic_papers/Fragments/ip.md

 1. North Carolina (North Carolina General Statutes, §§ 66-57.1, 66-57.2)
 1. Utah (Utah Code Annotated, §§ 34-39-2, 34-39-3)
 1. Washington (Washington Revised Code Annotated, §§ 49.44.140, 49.44.150)

+More on enforcement, infringement, and so on is described above.

+## Narratives

+I think personal narratives (their life story), genetic code, and other private data points should be inherently one's own intellectual property.